 You may revise and resubmit previously rejected applications.
-Submissions are subject to the application requirements and review criteria of this competition.
+Submissions are subject to the application requirements and review criteria of the current competition.

-Per 2CFR § 200.403(f), you must not include the same project costs in more than one application for federal funding and/or approved federal award budget.
+Per 2 CFR § 200.403(f), you must not include the same project costs in more than one application for federal funding or approved federal award budget.
+If one application to NEH is pending, a second application for the same project costs, even if to a different program, may be ruled ineligible.
 However, you may submit multiple proposals for complementary aspects of the same overall project.
-NEH may disallow costs or reject applications with overlapping project costs.
+If you are submitting complementary proposals to other NEH programs or government agencies, specify when and to whom in the Supplementary Cover Sheet for NEH Grant Programs.
+NEH may disallow costs or reject applications that include overlapping project costs.
 An individual's level of effort cannot exceed 100% across multiple active federally funded awards.

-NEH does not make awards to other federal entities.
+NEH does not issue awards to other federal entities.
 If your project is so closely intertwined with a federal entity that the project takes on characteristics of the federal entity's own authorized activities, it is ineligible.
-You may use funds from, or sites and materials controlled by, other federal entities in your project.
+You may use funds from, or sites and materials controlled by, other federal entities in your projects.

 NEH does not provide financial assistance to foreign institutions or organizations.
 If you are an eligible domestic entity, you may apply for collaborative projects involving foreign organizations provided you do not use NEH funds for the purpose of issuing subawards to any foreign organization, as defined in 2 CFR §§ 200.1 and .331(a).
 You may obtain the services of foreign individuals and consultants to carry out programmatic activities on a fee-for-service basis, as specified in 2 CFR § 200.459.
 You may obtain goods and services from foreign vendors, such as in-country transportation services, in accordance with 2 CFR § 200.331(b).
-If you plan to submit an application involving international collaboration, contact program staff at publicpgms@neh.gov.
+If you plan to submit an application involving international collaboration, contact program staff at publicpgms@neh.gov

-Except for the rare cases covered by its late submission policy, NEH must receive your application by the deadline.
+Except for the rare cases covered by its late submission policy, NEH will not consider applications submitted after the deadline.